Roblox/roact/docs/api-reference.md

 ```

 !!! warning
 	When `Roact.Ref` is given a function, Roact does not guarantee when this function will be run relative to the reconciliation of other props.
-If you try to read a Roblox property that's being set via a Roact prop, you won't know if you're reading it before or after Roact reconciles that prop!
+If you try to read a Roblox property that's being set via a Roact prop, you won't know if you're reading it before or after Roact updates that prop!

 !!! warning
 	When `Roact.Ref` is given a function, it will be called with `nil` when the component instance is destroyed!